Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Online Detection Procedure

 \subsection{SMOTE and Knockoff Enhancements}

-For window-limited-variant test statistics, the underlying change point $t'$ can vary from $t-w$ to $t-1$, the calculations of $\boldsymbol{ \widehat R}_{t':t}$ and statistics can be unstable due to lack of samples, especially when $w$ is small compared to the dimension of data $p$ and $t'$ is close to $t-1$.
-To solve this issue, we come up with two modified approaches combining with the SMOTE and Knockoff techniques, respectively.
-See Figure~\ref{fig:SMOTE illustration} for an illustration.
+For window-limited-variant statistics, at each time $t$, we search time points $t'$ in $[t-w, t-1]$, and the corresponding $\boldsymbol{ \hat{R}}_{t':t}$ and statistics can be unrobust due to small number of samples, especially when $w$ is small compared to the data dimension $p$.
+We propose two modified approaches that incorporate the SMOTE and Knockoff techniques, respectively (see Figure 8 in the SM for illustration).

-\paragraph{SMOTE-based method} The SMOTE technique is an oversampling method designed to deal with imbalanced data in classification problems \citep{chawla2002SMOTE}.
-Specifically, for each sample $\boldsymbol{x}_t$ in the minority class, the nearest five neighbors with the smallest Euclidean distance are identified.
-One is randomly chosen as $\boldsymbol{x}_t^*$, based on which a new SMOTE sample is produced as $\boldsymbol{x}_{\text{SMOTE}}=\boldsymbol{x}_t +u \cdot (\boldsymbol{x}_t^* – \boldsymbol{x}_t )$, where $u$ is randomly chosen from a standard uniform distribution on $[0,1]$. \citet{blagus2013SMOTE} investigated SMOTE's theoretical properties and performance on large-dimensional data.
+First, the SMOTE technique is an oversampling method originally designed to deal with imbalanced data in classification problems \citep{chawla2002SMOTE}.
+Specifically, for each sample $\boldsymbol{x}$ in the minority class, the algorithm randomly identifies one of its closest neighbors $\boldsymbol{x}^*$ based on Euclidean distance and produces a new SMOTE sample as $\boldsymbol{x}_{\text{SMOTE}}=\boldsymbol{x} +u \cdot (\boldsymbol{x}^* – \boldsymbol{x} )$, where $u$ is randomly chosen from a uniform distribution on $[0,1]$. \citet{blagus2013SMOTE} investigated SMOTE's theoretical properties and performance on large-dimensional data.
+We adapt SMOTE to mitigate the sample size imbalance between recent and historical data.
+SMOTE samples are used to increase recent samples; see the Algorithm \ref{alg:SMOTE} for details.

-The proposed methods based on window-limited-variant test statistics can be enhanced by combining SMOTE to effectively detect the change points, and the Algorithm is detailed as follows.

-\paragraph{Knockoff-based method} Proposed by \citet{barber2015controlling}, the knockoff method is designed to select variables that are indeed associated with the response with a controlled false discovery rate (FDR).
-The knockoff variables imitate the original variables' correlation structure but have nothing to do with the response. \citet{barber2015controlling} achieved exact finite sample FDR control in the homoscedastic Gaussian linear model when $n \ge 2p$ (along with a nearly exact extension to the case when $n < 2p$).
-We enhance our proposed detection procedures by incorporating the knockoff method when $p>2w+2$.